 Florida is the second state in the United States with the highest number of identified members of the white supremacist group Patriot Front, according to internal documents leaked to by a source within the organization itself.

-The leak includes a list of members from 72 páginas, internal communications, activity reports, and recruitment material that allowed for tracking the group's presence throughout the country.
+The leak includes a list of members from 72 páginas, internal communications, activity reports, and recruitment materials that allowed for tracking the group's presence across the country.

 What do the leaked documents reveal?